Twenmod/Portfoliogame/readme.md

 Note the project files only include the libraries for 64 bit install

-4. Built the project using `cmake --build . --config Release` or the build button (ctrl+b) from within visual studio
+4. Built the project using `cmake --build . --config Release` or the build button (ctrl+b) from within visual studio Note in Visual studio make sure you select the "Spelunker.vcxproj" file and not the ""ALL_BUILD.vcxproj"" file

 # How to play